-The new funding will allow Rocky River City Schools to fund the day-to-day operations required to maintain a high-quality education and programs for our students. .25 mill of the 4.9 mill will be dedicated to Permanent Improvement.
+The funding will allow Rocky River City Schools to fund the day-to-day operations required to maintain a high-quality education and programs for our students. .25 mill of the 4.9 mill will be dedicate to Permanent Improvement.

 What is the difference between Operating Expenses and Permanent Improvements?

 Operating expenses are the day-to-day costs of running a school district such as textbooks, classroom supplies, technology, salaries and benefits for personnel, utilities and repairs.

 Permanent improvements to school property and assets are generally considered to be items lasting for five years or more, including major improvements to buildings and grounds.
 The proceeds from a permanent improvement levy can not be used for a district's current operating expenses.